yoxu515/aot-benchmark/README.md

 ## Getting Started
 1. Prepare datasets:

-    Please follow the below instruction to prepare datasets in each correspondding folder.
+    Please follow the below instruction to prepare datasets in each corresponding folder.
     * **Static**

         `datasets/Static`: pre-training dataset with static images.
-A guidance can be found in [AFB-URR](https://github.com/xmlyqing00/AFB-URR).
+Guidance can be found in [AFB-URR](https://github.com/xmlyqing00/AFB-URR), which we referred to in the implementation of the pre-training.
     * **YouTube-VOS**

         A commonly-used large-scale VOS dataset.